quisquous/cactbot/docs/LogGuide.md

 - cactbot make_timeline utility

 In the past,
-cactbot used to use [ACT log lines](#act-log-lines) for all triggers but has switched to using network log lines instead as they have more information.
+cactbot used to use [parsed log lines](#parsed-log-lines) for all triggers but has switched to using network log lines instead as they have more information.
-Timelines still use ACT log lines for syncing (for now).
+Timelines still use parsed log lines for syncing (for now).

-If you [import a network log file into ACT](#importing-an-old-fight), then it you can view the ACT log lines in the fight.
+If you [import a network log file into ACT](#importing-an-old-fight), then you can view the parsed log lines for in the fight.

-### ACT Log Lines
+### Parsed Log Lines

 These are the log lines that come out of the ffxiv plugin at runtime and are also exposed to plugins for triggers.
 These are what the [View Logs](#viewing-logs-after-a-fight) option in ACT shows.
+Most cactbot triggers used network log lines, but ACT custom triggers use parsed log lines.

-Data in ACT log lines is separated by colons, i.e. `:`.
+Data in parsed log lines is separated by colons, i.e. `:`.
 The log line type is in hex.

 Here is an example: